 Many factors affect the removal of ice and snow, such as extreme temperatures, lack of sunlight in constantly shaded areas, or thawing and refreezing on bridges.
 This may cause some sections to be closed for extended periods in the winter.
 These sections are only opened when they are safe for travel.

 The National Park Service announced on April 30, 2020, that over 80 miles of the historic motor route in three primary areas in Virginia will be resurfaced as part of a pavement preservation program on the Blue Ridge Parkway.
-Prep work has begun in all areas and resurfacing is expected to start in mid-May and continue through November of 2020, with no work scheduled during October.
-Work locations, within scheduled project areas, will change weekly, and visitors in active work zone areas should expect single lane closures and delays.
+Resurfacing began in mid-May and is expected to continue through November of 2020, with no work scheduled during October.
+Work locations, within scheduled project areas, have changed weekly, and visitors in active work zone areas should expect single lane closures and delays.
 The National Park Service appreciates the public’s patience and cooperation during this project.

 As with any road project, motorists and park users must exercise caution.
 In the interest of visitor safety, park visitors are asked to:

 Project vendors will work in short sections and repeat the resurfacing process as they move from section to section of the full project.
 The steps in this process include prepping the surface, applying a chip seal surface of liquid asphalt and stone chips, allowing the surface to properly cure, vacuuming the work area to minimize loose gravel, applying a fog seal on top of the chip seal surface, and finishing by painting new road marking lines.
 The process will then repeat on the next section of the project.